 The impulsive and charismatic Don Giovanni travels through Europe seducing women, accompanied by his long-suffering servant Leporello.
-When he commits murder, he unleashes vengeance from beyond the grave.
+But when Don Giovanni commits murder, he unleashes a dark power beyond his control.

 News and features

-What did you think of the cinema relay of Kasper Holten's new production of Mozart's classic opera?
+What did you think of our live relay of Kasper Holten's production of Mozart's tragicomedy.

-What did you think of Kasper Holten's production of Mozart's classic opera?
+What did you think of Kasper Holten's production of Mozart's tragicomedy?